Ex6linz/BackUP/README.md

 Other requests like file transfer against scp on servers etc can be easily implemented into the script

 The program was executed using the Python language
-The libraries used are: sys, os
+The libraries used are: sys, os, time